 However, should HMRC decide you are a 'complex customer' (e.g. because you also have self-employed earnings), you will remain within the self-assessment regime.
-In the longer term you will only be asked for information that HMRC does not already hold - in effect part of your tax return will be completed automatically by HMRC.
+You will generally only be asked for information that HMRC does not already hold - in effect part of your tax return will be completed automatically by HMRC.